 Find Out If You Have A Case

 Many malpractice claims do not pan out because the patient suffered no real damages or because the doctor did not clearly breach the standard of care.
 But if you do have a case, it is important to involve a lawyer as soon as possible.
-A lawsuit must be carefully documented – which takes months – and it must be filed before the statute of limitations expires.
+A lawsuit must be carefully documented – which takes months – and must be filed before the statute of limitations expires.